Tinkoff/gatling-picatinny/README.md

 * [Acknowledgments](#acknowledgments)

 ## General info
-Library with a bunch of usefull functions that extend Gatling DSL and make your performance better.
+Library with a bunch of useful functions that extend Gatling DSL and make your performance better.

 ## Installation

 ### Using Gatling Template Project
-If you are using TinkoffCreditSystems/gatling-template.g8, you already have all dependecies in it.
+If you are using TinkoffCreditSystems/gatling-template.g8, you already have all dependencies in it.
 [Gatling Template Project](https://github.com/TinkoffCreditSystems/gatling-template.g8.git)

-### Install manualy
+### Install manually
 Add dependency with version that you need
 ```scala
 libraryDependencies += "ru.tinkoff" %% "gatling-picatinny" % "0.7.2"